Make sure your Debian VPS is up-to-date:

 +change root directory in vim /etc/nginx/sites-available/default

-#vim /etc/nginx/sites-available/default edit:
+#vim /etc/nginx/sites-available/default

 Server {